MAD-Simulations/C208B/README.md

 Yokes can be hidden.

 To-do:
+Solved with hotfix, have to look in permanent solution.
 Get the G1000 on the right busses so you don't have to click twice to let X-Plane start.
 Let all CBPanel switches work so you don't have to start with Ctrl+Shift+E (or another key if you changed the standard start key of X-plane)
 Pedestral animations
 All the missing panel animations